Offline mode

 Table 2.
 Symptom patterns that help distinguish infections from prostate inflammation.

-None of these signs are perfect diagnostic clues on their own.
-But together, they help doctors narrow down the likely cause.
+None of these signs are perfect for making a diagnosis on their own.
+But when used together, they help doctors figure out what the most likely cause is.

 Other Causes Most People Never Think About

-In the case where ejaculation hurts after sex, and the patient has been involved in sex with new partners, the most advisable option is to test for infections.
-Many STDs can exist in the body with minimal symptoms, and the pain in the ejaculation may be the first sign of the infections.
+In the case where there is pain in ejaculation after sex and where the patient has had sex with new partners, it would be advisable to test for infections.
+This is because there are a number of infections that may be in the body without any symptoms.
+The pain in ejaculation may be a symptom of this infection.

-In cases where the pain in the ejaculation is coupled with other symptoms such as burning urination, unusual discharge, pelvic pain, and testicular pain, it may also be advisable to test for infections.
+In cases where there is pain in ejaculation accompanied by other symptoms such as burning urination, unusual discharge, pelvic pain, and testicular pain, it would also be advisable to test for infections.

 One of the easiest ways to eliminate the confusion is to test for the infections at home using products such as the 6-in-1 At-Home STD Test Kit, which can be performed discreetly without the patient having to visit a clinic.